 Ready to find a great rate?

-Here are a few of the main federal programs that you should look into when buying your first home.
+Below are a few of the main federal programs that you should look into when buying your first home.
 Keep in mind that they may have different eligibility criteria than the programs in Nova Scotia do, so be sure to look into the details.
 First, though, check out this helpful video on first-time home buyer programs in Canada, then read on to learn more.

 First-Time Home Buyers Tax Credit

 The First-Time Home Buyers Tax Credit is a pretty straightforward program for people who've bought their first home.
 It's a tax credit of up to $750 that can be claimed on your tax return in the year you purchased the home.

 The First-Time Home Buyers tax credit is also available to Canadian home buyers with a disability, even if it isn't their first home.
 If this might apply to you, it's worth speaking to a mortgage broker or your mortgage provider about it.

 The RRSP Home Buyers' Plan lets you borrow up to $35,000 from your RRSP (registered retirement savings plan) in order to fund the down payment of your first home.
 For couples, the maximum amount you can borrow is $70,000.